mjkleinman/jekyll-now/_posts/2017-12-18-AlphaZero-explained.md

 A neural network sounds mysterious, but is actually made up of very understandable components.
 It consists of layers, with each layer performing a different operation, as well as connections between the layers.
 These connections are often called “weights”, and correspond to how important the previous layers are (i.e how much the values from the previous layers need to be weighted).
-The exact architecture of the network, for instance the number of layers and also their type, is a bit of a mystery, even for researchers who study neural networks extensively.
+The exact architecture of the network, for instance the number of layers and their type, is a bit of a mystery, even for researchers who study neural networks extensively.
 It still is an empirical science, and certain architectures are found to work better for certain tasks.

 It turns out that given sufficiently large training data, we can usually tune these weights in such a way that they can produce the desired outputs.